-Today we have almost exactly the same genetic machinery and the same physiological requirements of our early human, Late Paleolithic, ancestors of 90,000 years ago.
+Today we have almost exactly the same genetic machinery and the same physiological requirements as early humans.
 However, how we nourish ourselves is dramatically different.
 This nutritional discord between our evolutionary diet and today’s eating patterns bears great consequences for our health and contributes to the rise of chronic, degenerative diseases.

 Nearly all of the last 2 to 3 million years of human evolution occurred in what is known as the Paleolithic or “Old Stone Age,” a time of widespread use of stone tools and other hand-made implements for successful hunting and gathering.
-More successful hunting allowed humans to survive in colder, even glacial climates, hence the popular image of Paleo folks as Ice Age big-game hunters.
 The Paleolithic period covered millions of years with diverse environments, climates, and varied nutrient sources.
-Nonetheless, anthropologists have been able to reconstruct an “average” Late Paleolithic eating pattern and this reconstruction demonstrates that our physiological and genetic machinery evolved in adaptation to a very nutrient-dense diet.
+Nonetheless, anthropologists have been able to reconstruct an “average” Late Paleolithic eating pattern.

 Paleo nutrition vs. contemporary nutrition

 Our Paleo ancestors’ diet was rich in vitamins and minerals, especially potassium.
-For most nutrients, vitamin and mineral intake was 2 to 8 times higher, except for sodium, which was 5 times lower than today’s diet.
-Fat intake was about 2/3 of ours with a 1 to 1 ratio of Omega-3 fats to Omega-6 fats.
-Our diet today has reversed this to a much higher ratio of Omega-6 fats to Omega-3s and contains a large amount of unhealthy processed oils and tans fats.
+For most nutrients, vitamin and mineral intake was 2-8x higher than today’s diet, except for sodium, which was 5 times lower.
+Fat intake was about 2/3 of ours today, and our current diet has reversed this to a much higher ratio of Omega-6 fats to Omega-3s, containing a large amount of unhealthy processed oils and tans fats.

 Paleo diets were largely alkaline forming due to the high potassium intake from vegetables, fruits, nuts, and seeds.
 On the other end of the scale, contemporary Westernized diets are low in vegetables and fruits yielding a daily excess of acid.

-When we compare the average Paleolithic nutrient intake with that of contemporary societies, we find that basically the same human body, the same genetically determined human physiology, is now being asked to run, as it were, on a very “low octane” fuel.
-And it is being asked to run for decades more than it did in the past.
+When we compare the average Paleolithic nutrient intake with that of contemporary societies, we find that basically the same human body is now being asked to run on a very “low octane” fuel.
 The impact of this nutritional downgrade can be seen in the degeneration of the human skeleton as well as in the rise of today’s other degenerative diseases.
-We all know the statistics—25% of us now die of heart disease and another 25% from cancer; 75 % of the population is overweight or obese; more than 1 out of 4 Americans aged 65 and older has diagnosed or undiagnosed diabetes; half of women over 50 will experience some sort of needless fracture; and on and on the list goes.

 Ten steps to regaining the Paleolithic nutritional edge